GA-CyberWorkforceAcademy/GTA-Labs/telnet.md

 From your host's terminal, you will now need to run Wireshark and select the adapter that you identified in the previous step.
 Ensure you run Wireshark with administrative priviledges.

 ```
-sudo wireshark
+$ sudo wireshark

 ```

-Select the correct adapter and start capturing traffic.
+- Select the correct adapter and start capturing traffic.

-No packets should apear in the Wireshark window until you are interacting between the client and server containers in the next steps.
+- No packets should apear in the Wireshark window until you are interacting between the client and server containers in the next steps.

 Determine the server IP address
 =====

 - In the terminal window with the label "ubuntu@server", type “ip addr” to view the IP address of the server.
 The server IP address will follow the “inet” label.

 - You may also use the ifconfig command to view this information.
 This is an older, deprecated command but still supported on popular Linux distrobutions.

-Telnet to telnet server and display a file on the server
+Telnet to server and display a file on the server
 =====

 - You will now be working from the client computer.
 In the terminal window with the label "ubuntu@client" use the telnet command to access the server using the IP